iMithrellas/tarragon/README.md

 # TarraGon

-A highly extensible application launcher designed for speed and responsiveness, featuring a powerful plugin architecture agnostic to the language the plugin was built in with the potential to support custom UIs also.
+A highly extensible automation and interaction framework with a language-agnostic plugin system.
+Built for speed and responsiveness, Tarragon can power anything from command launchers to custom user interfaces.
+Similar in spirit to macOS Spotlight, Alfred, or dmenu, but designed around a lightweight daemon–plugin architecture that makes it far more extensible and performant.

 ---

 ## Core Purpose

-- **Primary**: Fast, fuzzy-matching application launcher integrating results from multiple sources (applications, plugins).
-- **Secondary**: Extensible via external plugins for calculations, web search, clipboard management, unit conversion, and more.
-Prefixes (e.g., `@search`) can be used to explicitly target plugins but are not required for general suggestions.
+- **Primary**: Provide a fast, lightweight core that aggregates and routes requests/responses between plugins and frontends (CLI, TUI, GUI, or custom).
+- **Secondary**: Enable easy plugin development in any language through a well-defined protocol (e.g., ZeroMQ), supporting rich use-cases like:
+  - application launching (roots of the project)
+  - calculations and unit conversions
+  - web/API integrations
+  - clipboard or system utilities
+  - custom UI components

+Plugins can be invoked directly or contextually, and can expose commands, values, or data streams.
+Prefixes (e.g., `@search`) are optional hints for targeting specific plugins.

 ---

 ## Core Architecture

 - **Daemon Mode**: The core launcher logic runs as a persistent background daemon for instant availability.
-- **Attachable UI**: A lightweight UI (TUI or GUI) attaches to the daemon on pressing a keyboard shortcut, providing immediate access.
+- **Attachable UI**: A lightweight UI attaches to the daemon on pressing a keyboard shortcut, providing immediate access.

 ---